Joy-Anna Duggar And Austin Forsyth Engaged In Family Work As They Gear Up For Wedding And Getting Pregnant

-Joy-Anna Duggar and Austin Forsyth are newly engaged, but it looks like he is already part of the Duggars!
-Not only was Austin part of the promo for the new season of Jill & Jessa: Counting On, but he is also taking active part in helping out the family.
-Looks like he is doing his part so that he and Joy-Anna can have the wedding of their dreams!
+Joy-Anna Duggar and Austin Forsyth are newly engaged, but it looks like he is already part of the Duggars.
+Not only was Austin part of the promo for the new season of Jill & Jessa: Counting On, but he is also taking an active part in helping out the family.
+It looks like he is doing his part so that he and Joy-Anna can have the wedding of their dreams.

-With her sisters like Jinger, Jill and Jessa getting engaged, married and pregnant, the 19-year-old Duggar has been eager to get a jumpstart to that kind of life as well.
+With her sisters like Jinger, Jill, and Jessa getting engaged, married, and pregnant, the 19-year-old Duggar has been eager to get a jumpstart to that kind of life as well.
 She is the youngest Duggar to get engaged, especially considering the fact that she has only been in the courtship with Austin Forsyth for less than half a year.

 Their wedding date is already set.
 Joy and Austin will be married on October 28, 2017, which is just six months from now.